Top Questions Expats Ask About International Schools in Singapore (Answered)

 6. Are schools in central Singapore better than those further out?

-You can use doris to search by location or commute preference, not just district.
+In short: You can search on doris by location or commute preference, not just by district.

 7. Can I compare shortlisted schools side by side?